MindPort-GmbH/VR-Builder-Documentation/docfx/articles/core/xr-rig.md

 ## XR Rig

 The XR Rig is a game object that anchors the user’s head mounted display, controllers, or user’s hands when using hand tracking within the virtual space.
-You also configure which types of locomotion and interaction are available to the user.
+Essentially, it represents the user in the scene.
+On the rig, you can configure which types of locomotion and interaction are available to the user.

 ### VR Builder XR Rig